 Commercial banks cannot transfer their deposits without the assent of their clients, for they are the creditors.
-On the other side, and in line with the general regulations of the Civil Code of the People's Republic of China, a bank as creditor should be able to transfer its loan arrangements to another bank without the agreement of its clients as debtors.58 However, according to a notice of the CBRC on the transferring of credit assets, the consent of clients is essential for this kind of business, unless it is agreed in advance in the loan contracts.
+On the other side, and in line with the general regulations of the Civil Code of the People's Republic of China, a bank as creditor should be able to transfer its loan arrangements to another bank without the agreement of its clients as debtors.64 However, according to a notice of the CBRC on the transferring of credit assets, the consent of clients is essential for this kind of business, unless it is agreed in advance in the loan contracts.
 If there is a guarantor for the loan, the guarantor must be consulted about the transfer.
-When the guarantor does not agree to it, the transfer and the debtor (client) need to look for a new guarantor or a new mortgage.59
+When the guarantor does not agree to it, the transfer and the debtor (client) need to look for a new guarantor or a new mortgage.65

-In addition, when the transferee is a non-financial institution, the transferring of loan arrangements also needs the approval of the administrative authorities.60 All transferring business must be reported to the regulatory authorities within 30 days of the end of each quarter.67
+In addition, when the transferee is a non-financial institution, the transferring of loan arrangements also needs the approval of the administrative authorities.66 All transferring business must be reported to the regulatory authorities within 30 days of the end of each quarter.67

 The year in review

 ii Further opening up to foreign investment in the banking industry